x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-dlp-policy-from-template-exchange-2013-help.md

 You can customize any of these DLP templates or use them as-is.
 DLP policy templates are built on top of transport rules that include new conditions or predicates and actions.
 DLP policies support the full range of traditional transport rules, and you can add the additional rules after a DLP policy has been established.

-For more information about policy templates, see [DLP policy templates In Exchange](dlp-policy-templates-in-exchange-exchange-2013-help.md).
+For more information about policy templates, see [DLP policy templates in Exchange 2013](dlp-policy-templates-exchange-2013-help.md).

 To learn more about transport rule capabilities, see [Transport rules in Exchange 2013](mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md).